 Shown above is the stack pointer ring.
 In stage 0 the stack pointers are cleared if the thread is being cleared or if a stack clear instruction is decoded.
 In stage 1 valid pop events decrement the relevant stack pointer(s).
 In stage 2 valid push events increment the relevant stack pointer.
 Not shown in stages 1 and 2 is logic that measures fullness and prevents push when full / pop when empty from corrupting the stack pointers (if so configured at build time).
 These error events are reported to the local register set for debugging purposes.
 Separating the pop and push logic in this manner actually simplifies combined pop & push actions, as well as error tracking and reporting.
-Valid pushes generate write enables for the LIFO memories, which are pipelined and applied in stage 6.
-Also in stage 6 the ALU result is written to one of the stack memories, and the stack pointers are concatenated with the thread ID to form the LIFO memory write / read address.
+Valid pushes also generate write enables for the LIFO memories, which are pipelined and applied in stage 6.
+In stage 6 the stack pointers are concatenated with the thread ID to form the LIFO memory write / read address and the ALU result is written to one of the stack memories.
 This pointer / thread ID concatenation scheme gives each thread its own private set of stacks in shared block RAM, and makes stack corruption from one thread to another impossible.
 Stack to stack corruption within a thread is also impossible due to the physically separate block RAMs employed for each stack.